pixelsnob/lapr/docs/data-cleanup.md

 ## General Issues

-- Instruments in "Backline" category have blank "maker" fields, which does exist in some of the names, so they will need to be copied over
+- Instruments in "Backline" category have blank "maker" fields, which does exist in some of the names, so they will need to be copied over manually
+- Emil Richards "more info..." will need to be copied over

 ## Additional Fields to Consider